FriendsOfTYPO3/widgets/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license

-A collection of widgets for the Dashboard of TYPO3.
+A collection of Widgets for the Dashboard of TYPO3.

 **TYPO3**